Randomized contractions meet lean decompositions: Introduction

+The size of a bag in our decomposition is not bounded (as in most standard cases), but the high connectivity properties of it are enough for our goals.
+Also, the theorem implies that for every integer $k$ the decomposition always exists.

+The main highlights of Theorem~\ref{thm:decomp} is the improved dependency on $k$ in the running time bound and arguably the best possible bounds both for the unbreakability and for the adhesion sizes.
+Indeed, since in the definition of $(q,k)$-unbreakability we count the number of vertices in the separator (we consider $|A \cap X|$ and $|B \cap X|$, as opposed to $|(A \setminus B) \cap X|$ or $|(B \setminus A) \cap X|$), the definition degenerates for $q < k$.
+Also, if one considers problems that ask for a cut or separation of size at most $k$ (e.g., $p$-\textsc{Way Cut} or \textsc{Minimum Bisection}, discussed later), a tree decomposition that is disallowed to take into account separations of order $k$ (by requiring the adhesions to be strictly smaller than $k$) seems of limited use.

+We also note that in fact the decomposition of~\cite{minbisection-STOC} ensures slightly more than it is in its base statement, i.e. that every bag $\beta(t)$ is suitably unbreakable in the graph $G_t$ (i.e. induced by the union of bags of descendants of $t$, but with edges within $\adh(t)$ erased), while the decomposition of Theorem~\ref{thm:decomp} only ensures unbreakability in the whole graph $G$.
+This feature requires a somewhat careful treatment in the proofs of correctness of the dynamic programming algorithms on a tree decomposition.

+The polynomial factor in the running time bound of Theorem~\ref{thm:decomp} is far from a linear one and we thus refrain from analyzing it in detail.
+Due to its iterative nature and nontrivial flow/cut arguments, already the randomized contractions technique introduced a far from linear polynomial factor in the running time bound; in this aspect, our approach is not better.
+We see the strength of our contribution in getting the exponential factor down to $2^{\Oh(k \log k)}$ and obtaining best possible bounds both for the unbreakability and for the adhesion sizes.
+Obtaining similar properties with an algorithm with a near-linear dependency on $n$ in the running time bound remains an interesting and challenging open problem.

+We also remark that no lower bounds for the running time of the algorithm as in Theorem~\ref{thm:decomp} are known.

-The main highlights of Theorem~\ref{thm:decomp} is the improved dependency on $k$ in the running time bound and the best possible bounds both for the unbreakability and for the adhesion sizes.
-These improvements have direct consequences for algorithmic applications: they allow us to develop $2^{\Oh(k \log k)} n^{\Oh(1)}$-time parameterized algorithms for a number of problems that ask for an edge cut of order at most $k$, with the most prominent one being \textsc{Minimum Bisection}.
+The improvements of Theorem~\ref{thm:decomp} have direct consequences for algorithmic applications: they allow us to develop $2^{\Oh(k \log k)} n^{\Oh(1)}$-time parameterized algorithms for a number of problems that ask for an edge cut of order at most $k$, with the most prominent one being \textsc{Minimum Bisection}.
 That is, all applications mentioned below consider edge deletion problems and in their proofs we rely only on $(k,k)$-edge-unbreakability of the bags.

 \begin{theorem} \textsc{Minimum Bisection} can be solved in time $2^{\Oh(k \log k)} n^{\Oh(1)}$. \end{theorem}

 This improves the parametric factor of the running time from $2^{\Oh(k^3)}$, provided in~\cite{minbisection-STOC}, to $2^{\Oh(k\log k)}$.